 IRT teams provide services five days a week based on needs of the person.
 They work with individuals who live in adult family homes or assisted living facilities after discharge or diversion from a state hospital or long-term hospitalization.
 Services are delivered where the client lives or other appropriate community setting.

-Each team has:
+Each team consists of:

 - A dedicated prescriber (availability and hours to be determined) or (prescriber will be available part-time)

-- Two full-time registered nurses (RN)
+- Full-time registered nurses (RN)

-- Two full-time mental health providers (MHP)
+- Full-time mental health providers (MHP)

-- Two full-time peer counselors
+- Full-time peer counselors